Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/TROUBLESHOOTING.md

 ## Troubleshooting authentication issues

-Azure App Configuration supports Azure Active Directory authentication.
-To provide a valid credential, you can use the `Azure.Identity` package.
+In addition to connection strings, Azure App Configuration supports [role-based access control](https://learn.microsoft.com/azure/role-based-access-control/overview) (RBAC) using Azure Active Directory authentication.
+The `Azure.Identity` package is used to obtain credentials for RBAC.
 For more information on getting started, see the [Azure App Configuration library's README](https://learn.microsoft.com/dotnet/api/overview/azure/data.appconfiguration-readme?view=azure-dotnet#authenticate-the-client).
-For details on the credential types supported in `Azure.Identity`, see the [Azure Identity library's documentation](https://docs.microsoft.com/dotnet/api/overview/azure/Identity-readme).
+For details on the credential types supported in `Azure.Identity`, see the [Azure Identity documentation](https://docs.microsoft.com/dotnet/api/overview/azure/Identity-readme).

 Here are the authentication exceptions and ways to handle it: